jumpingjoy/watchnationpro/index.md

 # No.2 Garmin Venu
 It is available in 40mm & 44mm sizes like series 5.
 Best for tiny wrists as it has a 10.74mm depth casing only.

-Different materials were used for finishes.
+Different materials are used for finishing.
 You can choose from a collection of aluminum, titanium, and stainless steel.
 Get these in two colors in new blue and red.

 Wrist band comes with an attractive range of varieties - leather strap, silicone band, stainless steel band, and woven sport band.
 Other than these, different materials and colors are available in the market by third-party.